ds-oliveira/open_nsfw_python3/README.md

 # What is it?
 The project is a python3 library based on the open NSFW developed by yahoo which is a convolutional machine learning model.
 Using this lib you'll be able to recognize what images have sexual content by a score of 0 to 1.

-# How do I use it?
+# How do I run it?

 First, we need to meet some requirements:
 - Linux